esnitkin914/Comparative_Genomics/day1_morning/README.md

 > ***2. Double-click on the downloaded zip file to unzip it and double click cyberduck icon.***

-> ***3. Type sftp://greatlakes-xfer.arc-ts.umich.edu in quickconnect bar, press enter and enter your great lakes username and password.***
+> ***3. Type sftp://greatlakes-xfer.arc-ts.umich.edu in quickconnect bar(or click on Open Connection button on top left corner), press enter and enter your great lakes username and password.***

 > ***4. This will take you to your great lakes home directory /home/username.
 Select "Go" from tool bar at the top then select "Go to folder" and enter workshop home directory path: /scratch/micro612w21_class_root/micro612w21_class/***